flyingmachine/brave-clojure-web/content/organization.md

 * The final component of a namespace corersponds with a file with the `.clj` extension; `core` is mapped to `core.clj`.

-Your project is going to have one more namespaces, `the-divine-cheese-code.visualization.svg`.
+Your project is going to have one more namespace, `the-divine-cheese-code.visualization.svg`.
 Go ahead and create the file for it now: